mdx-workshop/mdx-submissions21/paper.md

 In section "Experiment" , we show that we can easily manipulate latent representations for various applications such as source separation and music synthesis.
 Source Separation tasks have been studied both in music source separation and on speech enhancement tasks.
 Within the generating perspective, they can be categorized into two groups.
-The first group attempts to generate masks that is multiplied with the input audio to acquire the target source [@chien2017variational, @jansson2017orcid].
+The first group attempts to generate masks that is multiplied with the input audio to acquire the target source [@chien2017variational; @jansson2017orcid].
-The second group aims to directly estimate a raw audio or spectrogram [@kameoka2019supervised, @9053513, @choi2020lasaft].
+The second group aims to directly estimate a raw audio or spectrogram [@kameoka2019supervised; @9053513; @choi2020lasaft].
-We adopt the latter method to obtain more various applicable tasks.

 This method can generate audio samples directly when we have a prior distribution of representation.
-Many studies have proposed methods based on Variational Auto-Encoder (VAE)[@kameoka2019supervised] or U-Net [@choi2020lasaft, @9053513, @yuan2019skip] for source separation.
+Many studies have proposed methods based on Variational Auto-Encoder (VAE)[@kameoka2019supervised] or U-Net [@choi2020lasaft; @9053513; @yuan2019skip] for source separation.
 The U-Net-based models usually show high performance in the source separation task.
 However, some studies have pointed out the fundamental limitation of U-Nets; the skip connections used in U-Nets may lead to weakening the expressive power of encoded representations [@yuan2019skip].
 Therefore, we choose a VAE-based model to extract meaningful representation from the input audio.